syncfusion-content/javascript-docs/js/Toolbar/Data-binding.md

 ![](/js/Toolbar/Data-binding_images/Data-binding_img2.png)

-## Knockout binding
+## KnockoutJS binding

-Knockout support allows you to bind the **HTML** elements against any of the available data models.
+KnockoutJS support allows you to bind the **HTML** elements against any of the available data models.

-Two types of knockout binding is supported,
+Two types of KnockoutJS binding is supported,

 * One-way binding
 * Two-way binding